Muxutruk2/webtop/README.md

 ---

 ## License

->You can check out the full license [here](https://github.com/Muxutruk2/webtop/blob/master/LICENSE)
+This project is licensed under the terms of the **MIT License**.

-This project is licensed under the terms of the **MIT** license.
+See the full license [here](https://github.com/Muxutruk2/webtop/blob/master/LICENSE).